Victor-Guerrero-Devs/css-courses/adv-css-&-sass/5-natours-plus-sass/README.md

 It looks like there are 3 cards but in reality there are 6.

-3 of them are the front and the other 3 are the back.
+3 of them are the frontfeature-box and the other 3 are the back.
 Therefore, they come in pairs.
 The illusion that they are the same card comes from `absolute: position;`

 In reality, they are stacked on top of each other and the back takes over on hover.

 `backface-visibility: hidden;` keeps the hidden card hidden

+## Story section

+aka Testimonials

+find the styles for this section in
+- `sass/components/_bg-video.scss`
+- `sass/components/_story.scss`